graphdr/r-matlab-toolbox/README.md

 # r-matlab-toolbox

-Several of the engineering courses I teach rely on MATLAB as the primary computing tool.
-In this toolbox, I'm experimenting with the [`reach`](https://github.com/schmidtchristoph/reach) package to run MATLAB from R,  using R Markdown scripts to create course materials reproducibly.
+In this toolbox, I'm experimenting with the [`reach`](https://github.com/schmidtchristoph/reach) package to create reproducible course materials that include MATLAB syntax and output.

 ## use